zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

     </copy>
     ```

    Once the setup has completed you are ready to move on to Lab 2.
 Note, the non-java-builds.sh script may continue to run even after the setup has completed.
-The non-Java builds are not required until Lab 3 and so you can continue with Lab 2 while the builds run in the background.
+The non-Java builds are only required in Lab 3 and so we can continue with Lab 2 while the builds run in the background.

 ## Acknowledgements